Rape vs. Statutory Rape: The Difference in California

 Need a Criminal Defense Lawyer in San Bernardino?

-To speak with a knowledgeable San Bernardino sex crimes attorney, call My Rights Law Group – Criminal & DUI Attorneys today at (909) 361-6767.
-If you’ve been accused of rape, statutory rape, or some other sex crime in San Bernardino California they are here to help.
+To speak with a knowledgeable San Bernardino violent crimes attorney, call My Rights Law Group – Criminal & DUI Attorneys today at (909) 361-6767.
+If you’ve been accused of rape, statutory rape, or some other sex or violent crime in San Bernardino California they are here to help.
 With offices throughout Southern California they employ a team of well-respected criminal defense attorneys who have the knowledge and skills necessary to secure the best possible outcome for each of their clients.
 To find out exactly what their firm can do for you contact them today.